 Chapter Introduction Chapter 3 System This module is used to configure system properties of the switch.
 Here mainly introduces: System Info: View device information and define the device description.
 IP Setting: Get and modify the network parameters of the switch.
-User Account: Modify the username and password for users to login the Web management page.
+User Account: Modify the username and password for users to log on to the Web management page.
 Backup and Restore: Save the current configuration file to your computer or download a backup configuration file to your switch.
 System Reboot: Reboot your switch.
 System Reset: Reset the switch to the default.
 Firmware Upgrade: Update the firmware of the switch.
 Chapter 4 Switching This module is used to configure the basic functions of the switch.
 Port Setting: Configure and view the basic parameters of each port, including the port status, speed, duplex mode and flow control.
 IGMP Snooping: Enable IGMP snooping feature and view the current IGMP Group information.
-LAG: Configure and view the information of the LAG group of the switch.
+Port Trunk: Configure and view the information of the trunk group of the switch.
+Chapter 5 Monitoring This module is used to monitor the traffic information of the switch, and provide the convenient method to locate and solve the network problem.
+Port Statistics: View the statistic information of each port.
+Port Mirror: Monitor and mirror network traffic by forwarding copies of incoming and outgoing packets from one/multiple ports (mirrored port) to a specific port (mirroring port).
+Cable Test: Diagnose the connection status of the cable connected to the switch and the distance to the problem location